 Plus, if you've ever tried gardening, you soon realize that your plants won't do well without fertilizer of some sort.

-An aquaponics system like this Aquaponics System for kids from Amazon won't grow a lot of food, but it is a good way to learn aquaponics, and betta fish don't need much room anyway. ;-)
+An aquaponics system like this Aquaponics Science Kit from Amazon won't grow a lot of food, but it is a good way to learn aquaponics.

 The dirty water from your fish tank is an excellent form of liquid food for your plants.
 Used water from a freshwater aquarium is loaded with nitrates that help your plants make chlorophyll.
 Dark, leafy greens like lettuce, spinach and broccoli especially love used fish water.
 Fish water also has phosphorus to promote healthy root growth and potassium to make your plants strong and hold water better.